-Erica LeBaron, D.O.: Yes, Low-dose naltrexone is a prescribed therapy for a variety of conditions that we treat here at the Kaplan Center.
+Erika LeBaron, D.O.: Yes, Low-dose naltrexone is a prescribed therapy for a variety of conditions that we treat here at The Kaplan Center.
 If you are interested in exploring if low-dose naltrexone may be beneficial for you, call the office and schedule an appointment to discuss the possible benefits for your health condition.

 Q: I am allergic to NSAIDS, so would I be allergic to this?